wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 Data preparation
 ----------------

 Our first step is to load our topic matrices that are outputs of LDA.
 There are two outputs to LDA: a word-topic matrix and a document-topic matrix.
-For this tutorial, I uploaded previously saved LDA
+For this tutorial, I uploaded previously saved LDA results that were saved as flat (csv) files.

 As an alternative to loading flat files, you can use the output of the `topicmodels` package `lda` function to create any word-topic and document-topic matrices.
 Take the output of your `lda` function and run the `posterior` function on the output.